rlane/Oort-legacy/README.md

 If a query option is omitted it has no effect.
 The ships returned by the query will be exactly those that match all of the given query options.

+#### Refueling

+Some ships (such as the carrier) are equipped with a "refuel" gun.
+This device fires large packets of reaction mass.
+Any ship that collides with them can transfer the mass into its internal storage.
+Refueling is an advanced technique that is only necessary for longer battles.
+Using it effectively requires significant coordination between the carrier and the ship to be refueled.

 ### Determinism

 The simulation is designed to be deterministic.
 Given the same scenario, AI,